Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 Gender diversity yields many benefits

 Equally important, research indicates that a company’s gender diversity can be a fairly reliable indicator -- along with traditional metrics such as return on equity and debt free cash flow -- of its potential for investment outperformance relative to the broader market.
-Some studies suggest that superior performance may derive, for example, from better decision-making by a more diverse group of directors—including those that have a greater representation of women.
-Outperformance may also be tied to greater gender diversity among senior leadership and the rest of the workforce, which may in turn be correlated with reduced turnover and higher employee engagement.
+A recent study suggests that outperformance may derive, for example, from better decision-making by a more diverse group of directors—including those that have a greater representation of women.3 Outperformance may also be tied to greater gender diversity among senior leadership and the rest of the workforce, which may in turn be correlated with reduced turnover and higher employee engagement.
 Leadership behaviors more often applied by women may reinforce a company’s organizational performance on several dimensions, and gender diverse teams may make better decisions.

 Women & Education